cfdp/ch3/sites/all/modules/custom/cim_chat/README.txt

 ## Via the global widget

-Here the status of all active chats are loaded.
+Here the data of all active chats (chats that have been added to the site) are loaded.

 jsonp URLs: /cim-chat-jsonp-all